A Leader in Every Sense

 In a transaction valued at over $3 billion, we represented Lion Gables Apartment Fund L.P. in connection with its sale of Lion Gables Residential Trust, a privately held real estate investment trust that owns, manages and develops multi-family residential properties.

 Gibson Dunn takes the professional development of its attorneys seriously.
 We provide comprehensive orientation, mentoring and training to ensure they receive the skills and support needed to excel in a fast-paced law practice environment.

 Shortly after their arrival, new lawyers attend our annual New Lawyer Academy, a three-day intensive training and orientation program focused on firm philosophies, policies, management and resources.
 We do not require associates to commit to a practice area for the first two years they are with us, allowing them to gain real-world experience in several practice areas before deciding upon their chosen career path.
 Our attorneys also receive personalized mentoring designed to ensure that each is developing a proper career track and gaining the right type of experience.

 Our firmwide Professional Development Department manages all of the mentoring, training and professional development activities around our system.
 We have also developed a Midlevel Associate Academy that focuses on the skills, including marketing and business development, that are most critical to associates as they progress in their careers and move toward consideration for partnership.

-The firm honors the pro bono work of lawyers and staff by awarding its own annual Frank Wheat Memorial Award to one team and one individual.
-The recipients of the award receive a $2,500 prize that is donated to the pro bono organizations they designate.
+The firm annually honors an individual lawyer and a team by awarding its own Frank Wheat Memorial Award.
+The recipients receive a $2,500 prize that is donated to the pro bono organization or organizations they designate.

 For more information about hiring and associate life, please see the Careers portion of our website.
 For additional information about Gibson Dunn, please visit our website at www.gibsondunn.com.